Not Just Spectators

 ---

-Back above, Cael looked out at the training ground, then at
+Back above, Cael looked out at the field, then back to his team.

 Nia met his eyes.

-Even Jorvan slowly rolled up his scroll, hands steadier now.
+Even Jorvan rolled up his scroll, hands steadier now.

 "Tomorrow," Cael said, "we train differently."